czmirek/Backuper/README.md

 # Backuper
-Simple console app for creating backups
+Simple and extensible console app for creating backups